WILDLIFE

 Sea turtle hatchlings usually emerge from the nest at night.
 They orient themselves toward the brightest horizon and dash towards the sea.
 Visible lights from buildings or streets near the beach disorient the hatchlings, and they wander inland where they are almost certain to die.

 The Town of Hilton Head Island requires that lights visible from the beach be shielded or turned off from 10pm to 6am from May 1 to October 31.
 Any windows facing the beach must also be covered with draperies or shade screens.
+Please see the attached Turtle Friendly light bulbs that should be used on and in beach facing homes.

 • Never disturb a sea turtle nest, a nesting sea turtle or a hatchling.